-The ongoing COVID-19 pandemic has broadly affected the global economy and has put a significant strain on healthcare resources.
+The COVID-19 pandemic broadly affected the global economy and financial markets, and put a significant strain on healthcare resources.
 In the United States, President Biden's administration announced that it will end COVID-19 emergency declarations on May 11, 2023.
 The ultimate extent of the impact of the COVID-19 pandemic on our business, preclinical studies and planned clinical trials, financial condition and results of operations is uncertain and will depend on future developments.
-The continuation of the worldwide COVID-19 or another pandemic may affect our ability to initiate and complete preclinical studies, delay the initiation of our planned clinical trials, disrupt regulatory activities or have other adverse effects on our business, results of operations, financial condition and prospects.
-In addition, the ongoing COVID-19 pandemic has adversely impacted economies worldwide and may cause substantial disruption in the financial markets, both of which could adversely affect our business, operations and ability to raise funds to support our operations.
+Worldwide pandemics, such as COVID-19, may affect our ability to initiate and complete preclinical studies, delay the initiation of our planned clinical trials, disrupt regulatory activities or have other adverse effects on our business, results of operations, financial condition and prospects.

-To date, we have not experienced a material financial impact or significant business disruptions, including with our vendors, or impairments of any of our assets as a result of the ongoing COVID-19 pandemic.
-While most COVID-19 restrictions have been lifted, we plan to continue to follow, recommendations from federal, state and local governments regarding workplace policies, practices and procedures.
-We have taken precautionary measures intended to help minimize the risk of the virus to our employees, including embracing a hybrid work environment where permissible and appropriate, providing for social distancing, increased sanitization of our facilities and providing personal protective equipment for our employees.
-We expect to continue to take actions as may be required or recommended by government authorities or as we determine are in the best interests of our employees and other business partners.
-We are continuing to monitor the potential impact of the ongoing COVID-19 pandemic, but we cannot be certain what the overall impact of the COVID-19 pandemic will be on our business, financial condition, results of operations and prospects.
+To date, we have not experienced a material financial impact or significant business disruptions, including with our vendors, or impairments of any of our assets as a result of the COVID-19 pandemic.
+While COVID-19 restrictions have been generally lifted, we plan to continue to follow, recommendations from federal, state and local governments regarding workplace policies, practices and procedures.
+We expect to continue to take actions if and as may be required or recommended by government authorities or as we determine are in the best interests of our employees and other business partners.
+We are continuing to monitor any impact of the COVID-19 pandemic on our business, financial condition, results of operations and prospects.